antonmi/job_reactor/README.markdown

 ```

 The 'success' proc args will be {arg1: 1, result: 'Yay!'}.
-The same story is with 'error feedback'.
-Note that error feedback will be launched after all attempts failed on the node side.
+The same story is with 'error feedback'. __Note__, that error feedback will be launched after all attempts failed on the node side.
 See config: `JR.config[:max_attempt] = 10` and `JR.config[:retry_multiplier]`

 4. You disconnect node (stop it manually or node fails itself)